 - Finally, both are bridged

-Who is Using Cloud Telephony?
+Who is using Cloud Telephony?
 Short answer – everyone!
-Long answer – a few verticals, in particular, are using more of such solutions as toll-free numbers, IVR responses, virtual numbers, and lead management software for analysis, feedback, and one-stop recording.
+Long answer – a few verticals, in particular, are using more solutions like toll-free numbers, IVR responses, virtual numbers, and lead management software for analysis, feedback, and one-stop recording.

 - Retail & Ecommerce

 Cloud Telephony business use cases Let’s understand how cloud telephony works through three use cases.

 A leading water purifier brand enables secure, trackable calls between their customers and service engineers on the field.